 Choose the right rhythm

-The one thing you will need for sure is an editorial calendar: an agenda for writing and publishing posts, content marketing plan, or whatever you choose call it.
+The one thing you will need for sure is an editorial calendar: an agenda for writing and publishing posts, a content marketing plan, or whatever you choose to call it.

 Nobody wants to start enthusiastically with five posts in the first few weeks, just to leave the blog unattended for months.
 Decide together with other employees how many posts should be (and, more importantly, can be) published weekly.

 And stick to them.
-Start by filling out the editorial calendar with who will write about what topic in what due date.
+Start by filling out the editorial calendar with who will write about what topic on what due date.